 That’s the main point: Dogs and cats are a completely different species.
 While it’s sometimes easy to consider them both as “pets who live in the house,” it’s our responsibility as the owners of those beloved pets to remember that they are, in fact, different species and don’t require the same sort of food as each other.

-Allowing your dog to help themselves to your cat’s food regularly is not a good idea.
-The health problems that it can create in the long run are definitely not worth the risk.
+Allowing your dog to help themselves with your cat’s food regularly is not a good idea.
+The health problems that it can create in the long run are not worth the risk.

 So, do your dog and cat both a favor (your dog may not thank you for it, but your cat probably will!), and make sure to feed your pets separately.
 Don’t leave cat food where your dog can reach it and keep an eye on your dog’s behavior if you think they may have indulged in eating cat food before you had a chance to change your system.